latex3/latex3/l3in2e/readme.txt

 ----

-If you find a real bug that makes a package stop working you can report it via the standard latexbug.tex mechanism of the LaTeX distribution (see bugs.txt there) using the category "l3exp".
+If you find a real bug that makes a package stop working you can report it via the standard LaTeX bug reporting mechanism of the LaTeX distribution (see bugs.txt there) using the category "Experimental LaTeX kernel".
 However please do *not* use this method for suggestions / comments / improvements / etc. For this the list LATEX-L should be used instead.

 Also please don't expect these package to work with *any* code that floats around in the LaTeX2e world. :-)